porsche-design-system/porsche-design-system/packages/components/src/components/action/switch/switch.usage.md

 ### Action

 Switches should never require users to press a button to apply the settings because a switch is a toggle button.
 When you require users to press a submit button, you confuse them because it’s not what they expect.
-You should only use switches on settings that need to take effect instantaneously.
+You should only use switches on changes that need to take effect instantaneously.

 ### Validation